JuliaLang/julia/README.windows.md

 6. move the julia-* directory/zipfile to the target machine

 If you are building for 64-bit windows.
 The steps are essentially the same.
 Just replace i686 in XC_HOST with x86_64.

+### Building on Arch Linux

+First the required dependencies will be installed:

+1. Install the following packages from the official Arch repository:
+`sudo pacman -S cloog gcc-ada libmpc p7zip ppl subversion zlib`
+2.

 Important Build Errata
 ----------------------